jpgard/driving-with-data-detroit/README.md

 2. Run PARAFAC *this step requires MATLAB*

     a.
-In MATLAB, first run the `install_tensor_toolbox.m` script to load the PARAFAC libraries (included in this repo).
+In MATLAB, first run the `scripts/matlab/install_tensor_toolbox.m` script to load the PARAFAC libraries (included in this repo).

     b.
-Edit the file `tensor_decomp.m` to point to the relevant input files, and to have the correct output files.
+Edit the file `scripts/matlab/tensor_decomp.m` to point to the relevant input files, and to have the correct output files.

     c.
-Run `tensor_decomp.m` in MATLAB.
+Run `scripts/matlab/tensor_decomp.m` in MATLAB.
 As this script runs, you should see output of the following form:

     ```
     Nonnegative PARAFAC: